Kidney beans are a variety of the common bean (Phaseolus vulgaris), a legume native to Central America and Mexico.

 Kidney beans are mainly composed of carbs and fiber but also serve as a good source of protein.

 The nutrition facts for 3.5 ounces (100 grams) of boiled kidney beans are:

 - Water: 67%

 Kidney beans are rich in protein.

-One cup of boiled kidney beans (177 g) contains approximately 15 grams of protein, accounting for 27% of the total caloric content (2).
+Only 3.5 ounces (100 grams) of boiled kidney beans boast almost 9 grams of protein, accounting for 27% of the total calorie content (

-Although the nutritional quality of bean proteins is lower than animal proteins, beans are an affordable alternative for many people in developing countries.
+Although the nutritional quality of bean protein is generally lower than that of animal protein, beans are an affordable alternative for many people.

 In fact, beans are one the richest plant-based sources of protein, sometimes referred to as “poor man’s meat” (3).

 The most widely studied protein in kidney beans is phaseolin, which may cause allergic reactions in some people (